webgriffe/SyliusAkeneoPlugin/docs/usage.md

 This will:

-* Import the update of all attribute options every hour
+* Import the attribute/option translations and import all attribute/option values every hour
 * Import, every minute, all products and product models that have been modified since the last execution, along with their associations
 * Reconcile Akeneo deleted products every 6 hours